seanwhs/Tutorials/Python/AI-Asiignment-Grader/Part4-Connecting-Marly-to-LLM.md

 # Part 4 — Connecting Markly to an AI Model with OpenRouter

 Up to this point, Markly can successfully upload assignments and extract their contents.
-That's a major milestone, but the application still isn't "intelligent."
-It simply reads documents and displays their text.
+That’s already a major milestone, but the application still isn’t *intelligent*.
+It can read documents, but it cannot evaluate them or generate meaningful feedback.

-In this chapter, we'll connect Markly to a Large Language Model (LLM) using **OpenRouter**.
-Once the connection is established, our application will be able to send a student's assignment to the AI and receive feedback in return.
+In this chapter, we upgrade Markly into an **AI-powered system** by connecting it to Large Language Models (LLMs) using **OpenRouter**.

-This is the point where Markly begins to transform from a document processing application into an AI-powered grading assistant.
+We’ll also go one step further than a basic integration: instead of relying on a single model, we’ll build a **multi-model failover system** that makes Markly more resilient and reliable.

-By the end of this chapter, you'll learn how to:
+By the end of this chapter, you’ll learn how to:

 * Store API keys securely using environment variables
-* Connect to OpenRouter using the OpenAI Python SDK
+* Connect to OpenRouter using the **Async OpenAI SDK**
-* Understand the anatomy of an LLM request
+* Understand asynchronous LLM requests
+* Use a pool of models for redundancy
+* Implement automatic failover when a model fails
-* Send prompts to an AI model
+* Build an AI orchestration layer (`engine.py`)
-* Display AI responses inside the application
+* Integrate AI responses into Markly’s UI
-* Organize AI-related code inside `engine.py`

 ---

 # What is OpenRouter?

-There are many companies that provide access to Large Language Models.
+There are many companies that provide access to Large Language Models:

-Some of the most well-known include:

 * OpenAI
 * Anthropic